kumarprakashmani/vector-database-tutorial/README.md

-# Vector Database Indexing: A Beginner’s Guide for Gen AI Jobs
+# Vector Database Indexing: A Beginner’s Guide for Gen AI Aspirants

 Welcome to this beginner-friendly tutorial on **vector database indexing**!
 If you’re aiming for a **Generative AI (Gen AI)** job, understanding how vector databases work is key.
 They’re used in **Retrieval-Augmented Generation (RAG)** systems, like chatbots or search engines, to quickly find relevant data. **Indexing** is how these databases organize data for fast searches.
 Let’s break it down!